janainarocha/testrailviewer/README.md

 ## API Endpoints

-- `GET /api/case/:id` - Retrieve a specific test case
+- `GET /api/case/:id` — Retrieve a specific test case by ID
-- `GET /api/reports/:projectId` - Get available reports for a project
+- `GET /api/fixed-reports` — Get all fixed reports (centralized, no duplicidade)
-- `GET /api/report/run/:reportId` - Execute a specific report
+- `GET /api/report/run/:reportId` — Execute a specific report and get results
+- `GET /api/suites/:projectId` — List all suites for a project
+- `GET /api/cases/:projectId/:suiteId` — List all cases for a suite in a project
-- `GET /api/pdf-proxy` - Proxy PDF files with authentication
+- `GET /api/pdf-proxy` — Proxy PDF files with authentication

-## Technology Stack
+- `GET /health` — Healthcheck endpoint for container monitoring

+**All endpoints validate required config variables at startup.**

 ## Technology Stack